awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __Note:__ This variable requirement is a temporary workaround that may disapear in the future.
 We'll update this documentation accordingly.

-Once the environment is created you'll need to add the necessary redirect rules manually:
+Once the environment is created you'll need to add the necessary redirect rules manually.
+On the AWS console, go to _AWS Amplify_, select your app, on the left menu click on _Rewrites and redirects_ and clic _Edit_ to input the following values:

 | First Header  | Second Header | Type |
 | ------------- | ------------- | ---- |